Super TV CEO, Usifo Ataga for burial

 By Evelyn Usman

-Chief Executive Officer, Super TV, Micheal Usifo Ataga, who was murdered in a Short let apartment on 19, Adewale Oshin street, Lekki area of Lagos, on June 15, 2021, will be buried on Friday, at the Ebonyi vaults Ikoyi, Lagos.
+Chief Executive Officer, Super TV, Micheal Usifo Ataga, who was murdered in a Short let apartment on 19, Adewale Oshin street, Lekki area of Lagos, on June 15, 2021, will be buried today, at the Ebonyi vaults Ikoyi, Lagos.

 This was disclosed by the Atagas.